 Misconduct complaints

-The OIA’s main work is in assessing, investigating and preparing councillor misconduct complaints for possible referral to the Councillor Conduct Tribunal (CCT) to decide.
+The OIA assesses, investigates and prepares councillor misconduct complaints for possible referral to the Councillor Conduct Tribunal (CCT) to decide.

-Following an investigation, the matter may undergo a natural justice process which gives the councillor an opportunity to respond to the complaint, so a decision can be made whether to refer a matter to the CCT or not.
+Following an investigation, the matter may undergo a natural justice process which gives the councillor an opportunity to respond to the complaint, prior to a decision to refer a matter to the CCT or not.

 The CCT is a separate independent body which decides councillor misconduct complaints and issues any orders.